andyburke/countrydata/README.md

 1. Implement your new feature or bugfix
 2. Add or update tests to ensure coverage
-3. Ensure your code passes jshint according to the .jshintrc
+3. Ensure your code passes eslint using the included .eslintrc
-4. Ensure your code is formatted according to the .jsbeautifyrc
+4. Ensure your code is formatted according to the .eslintrc
 5. Submit

 ## License